Kireedam (1989 film): Filming

-The climax scene featuring Mohanlal and Thilakan was shot in Aryanadu.
+The climax scene featuring Mohanlal and Thilakan was shot in Aryanadu in Thiruvananthapuram.
 Instead of the melancholic song "Kanneer Poovinte", a romantic song was originally shot to feature the romance between Sethumadhavan and Devi.
 But after realizing it would not align in the story-line, it was scrapped.
 Since there was not enough time to complete the shoot of "Kanneer Poovinte", some of the scenes shot for the romantic song was used in it.
-The shot where Mohanlal is walking alone through a long lane in the song was filmed in Chennai.
+The shot where Mohanlal is walking alone through a long lane in the song was filmed at the iconic Vellayani in Thiruvananthapuram.
 The song's composition was a modified version of the romantic song.
 S. Kumar was the cinematographer.

 The climactic action between Sethumadhavan and Keerikadan Jose in the film was not choreographed by a stunt coordinator nor rehearsed.
 Sibi Malayil shot it as an impromptu brawl where both Mohanlal and Mohan Raj, improvised blow after blow staying within the framing limits set by two cameras.